Synaptic protein regulates anxiety behaviour

 Bridge molecule at inhibitory synapses could become a drug target for the development of new anxiolytic treatments

 Anxiety disorders are severe mental disorders in which patients suffer from intense fears and anxiety or from sudden, inexplicable panic attacks.
 In extreme cases, the affected individuals barely leave their homes, which can have serious consequences for their relationships with family and friends as well as for their professional lives.
-Scientists at the Max Planck Institute for Experimental Medicine in Göttingen have now identified a synaptic protein which, when inactivated, has an anxiolytic effect in mice.
+Scientists at the Max Planck Institute of Experimental Medicine in Göttingen have now identified a synaptic protein which, when inactivated, has an anxiolytic effect in mice.

 Around ten percent of the population suffer from anxiety disorders, and current treatment options only offer effective help for a proportion of those affected.
 One of the changes observed in the brains of patients with anxiety disorders is an increased neuronal activity in the amygdala, a brain region that plays a key role in processing emotions such as anxiety or fear.
 An overactivation of the amygdala is thought to be involved in causing exaggerated anxiety.
 Many anxiolytic medications such as benzodiazepines presumably normalize this overactivation by strengthening the function of inhibitory synapses.